 - Won $2.3 million jury verdict in Gordon County for client who suffered complex leg fracture in head on collision with truck operated for interstate motor carrier.
 This was the largest verdict ever in the history of Gordon County to that time.

 - Represented 10 of 33 members of baseball team injured in crash of team bus, with collective resolution for total of $16 million, distributed to team members according to agreed formula.

-- Obtained confidential multiple seven figure settlement against auto manufacturer where defective design of anti-lock brake system led to fatal crash of minivan.
+- $2 million confidential multiple seven figure settlement against auto manufacturer where defective design of anti-lock brake system led to fatal crash of minivan.

-- Secured confidential settlement of logging truck wrongful death case for 12 times the amount of insurance coverage on the truck itself after litigating insurance coverage, bankruptcy and wrongful death issues in three separate courts.
+- Confidential settlement of logging truck wrongful death case for 12 times the amount of insurance coverage on the truck itself after litigating insurance coverage, bankruptcy and wrongful death issues in three separate courts.

-- Made joint damages presentation for group of University of West Georgia cheerleaders who recovered total of $9.3 million in crash caused by failure of tire on college van, apportioned among 13 plaintiffs on an agreed formula.
+- Made joint damages presentation for group of college cheerleaders who recovered total of $9.3 million in crash caused by failure of tire on college van, apportioned among 13 plaintiffs on an agreed formula.

 - Recovered $1.25 million policy limits settlement for a young man who was t-boned in an intersection in Cobb County suffering a brain injury, despite evidence that he was talking on the phone with his gay partner while turning left in an intersection.